javidjamae/stripe-vibe-coding-companion/README.md

 You can absolutely read it linearly like a course, but its primary purpose is to act as a complete reference corpus for your AI coding assistant so it can generate accurate, production-quality code and guidance for complex billing scenarios.

+This companion was not generated from scratch by an LLM.
+It was assembled from patterns distilled across multiple production SaaS billing systems that I have personally implemented.
+I continue to refine and expand it as I build new systems and learn better practices for payments, billing, and plan management.
+This is not theory; it documents real‑world implementation patterns and practices that work reliably in production.

 ## How To Use With Vibe Coding Tools

 - Feed the individual Markdown modules (01-*.md, 02-*.md, …) into your AI tool as needed, or